-Sandy Town Bowling Club – Constitution & Rules
+Sandy Town Bowling Club

 The name of the Club shall be “ Sandy Town Bowling Club”

 a) To promote, foster and safeguard the game of bowls.

 b) To affiliate to Bowls England and Bowls Bedfordshire.

 c) To enforce the laws of the game as laid down by Bowls England.

-Application for membership shall be made via the Club Secretary.
+- Application for membership shall be made via the Club Secretary.
 Acceptance shall require a two-thirds majority of those attending the Committee meeting at which the application is discussed.

-- The club accepts the policy and procedures relating to Child Protection and the Protection of Vulnerable Adults as set out by Bowls England, and requires all members to accept them as a condition of membership.
+- The club accepts the policy and procedures relating to Child Protection and Safeguarding Vulnerable Adults as set out by Bowls England, and requires all members to accept them as a condition of membership.

-Any member in arrears of payment at the end of May shall not be eligible to participate in friendly or competitive matches, County or Club competitions.
+Any member in arrears of payment at the end of May, shall not be eligible to participate in friendly or competitive matches, County or Club competitions.

-a) The affairs of the Club shall be conducted by a Committee consisting of: Chairman; Secretary; Assistant Secretary; Treasurer; Ladies Match Secretary; Ladies Captain; Men’s Match Secretary; Men’s Captain; Men’s Vice Captain; Green Keeper (or his representative); Social Secretary; Welfare Officer; Publicity Officer; Coaching Co-ordinator; Village Hall Representative; and three Committee Members.
-The President; Life Members; Vice Presidents and up to any 3 non office members, from whom any co-opted position may be sought.
+a) The affairs of the Club shall be conducted by a Committee consisting of: Chairman; Secretary; Treasurer; Ladies Match Secretary; Ladies Captain; Men’s Match Secretary; Men’s Captain; Men’s Vice Captain; Green Keeper (or his representative); Social Secretary; Welfare Officer; Publicity Officer; Coaching Co-ordinator; Village Hall Representative; and up to any 3 non office members, from whom any co-opted position may be sought.

 b) The Committee shall meet at least ten times a year or as often as necessary.

 c) A quorum shall consist of fifty percent of the Committee.

 d) The Committee may co-opt any member and/or appoint sub-committees as required.

-e)the powers to raise funds and to invite grants, donations and other contributions.
+e) The Committee shall have the powers to raise funds and to invite grants, donations and other contributions.

 The Secretary shall keep a record of all business transacted at all meetings and shall submit to the Annual General Meeting a report of the proceedings since the previous Annual General Meeting.

-the past year ended September 30th, audited and signed by the Treasurer and Auditor.
+The Treasurer shall render to the Annual General Meeting, accounts for the past year ended September 30th, audited and signed by the Treasurer and Auditor.

 8. WELFARE OFFICER